Lisinopril Side Effects

 Applies to lisinopril: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking lisinopril:More common
+You should check with your doctor immediately if any of these side effects occur when taking lisinopril:More common

 - Blurred vision